-- We will keep under review our Transparency policy to ensure that it provides adequate processes for reporting incidents related to modern slavery and human trafficking. - Develop a Supplier Code of Conduct which will be uploaded to our Procurement webpages and referenced in the General Terms and Conditions when conducting a formal Tender; link to also be added to the Purchase Order to cover spend activity that has not involved Procurement. - Contractors who have been awarded a contract via Procurement will already have signed a Modern Slavery Declaration of Compliance; we intend to retrospectively ensure all historical contracts which are still live are also covered by a Declaration. - We will continue to assess any ongoing specific training needs for relevant staff (for example, those in Procurement and HR), undertaking further training as required in respect of the Modern Slavery Act.
+- We will keep under review our Transparency policy to ensure that it provides adequate processes for reporting incidents related to modern slavery and human trafficking. - Continue to monitor compliance of Contractors via Tender submissions and ongoing Contract Management. - We will continue to assess any ongoing specific training needs for relevant staff (for example, those in Procurement and HR), undertaking further training as required in respect of the Modern Slavery Act. - As part of our Governance Effectiveness review to enhance our decision making we are seeking to build an ethical framework which will complement existing policies and procedures to embed the Universities ethical values and principals in all our activities.

-Dr Simon Walford, Chair of the Board of Governors
+Mr Ben Reid, Chair of the Board of Governors